ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-email-format.md

 ## AMP Components

-The following is the list of [AMP components]({{g.doc('/content/amp-dev/documentation/components/index.html', locale=doc.locale).url.path}}) that are currently supported in AMP email messages.
+The following is the list of [AMP components](https://www.ampproject.org/docs/reference/components) that are currently supported in AMP email messages.
 The components are grouped into the following categories:

 * [Dynamic Content](#dynamic-content)
 * [Layout](#layout)